 - Channel performance.

-- Best performing keywords and ads.
+- Best-performing keywords and ads.

 - Lessons learned for future campaigns.